Kepenek

 A kepenek is a thick, tent-like Turkish traditional shepherd's outer garment.
-It is a sleeveless, buttonless garment made of felt worn on the shoulders and covering the whole body from shoulders down.
+It is a sleeveless, buttonless garment made of felt worn on the shoulders and covering the whole body from the shoulders down.
 It is made of three parts: one for the back and two (the same as the back, cut in half along the length) for the front.
 The parts are stitched together along the shoulder lines and all the way down.
 Usually white, a kepenek may have some adornments.
+Made from wool, or a combination of goat hair and wool, kepenek are also waterproof.